MicrosoftDocs/mixed-reality/mixed-reality-docs/text-in-unity.md

 *Default Unity 3D Text (Text Mesh) occupies 1 Unity Unit which is 1 meter*

 <br>
 Most visual designers use points to define font sizes in the real world.
 There are about 2835 (2,834.645666399962) points in 1 meter.
 Based on the point system conversion to 1 meter and Unity's default Text Mesh font size of 13, the simple math of 13 divided by 2835 equals 0.0046 (0.004586111116 to be exact) provides a good standard scale to start with (some may wish to round to 0.005).
-Scaling the text object or container to these values will not only allow for the 1:1 conversion of font sizes in a design program, but also provides a standard so you can maintain consistency throughout your application or game.
+Scaling the text object or container to these values will not only allow for the 1:1 conversion of font sizes in a design program, but also provides a standard so you can maintain consistency throughout your experience.

 ![Unity 3D Text Mesh with different font sizes](images/Text_In_Unity_Measurements1.png)<br>
 *Scaling values for the Unity 3D Text and UI Text*